You need help. You can barely move. You are far enough from the trail that no one can hear your voice. You have no cell phone signal. What do you do?

 You can send individual personalized text message to any address or phone number of your choice, typing the message with your phone.
 You can also receive text messages from family and friends that have your “inReach address”.
 Sending and receiving messages via satellite can get to be expensive, depending on how often you do this and the plan you choose.

 You can also change the GPS “bread crumb” tracking interval with the Earthmate app to a variety of settings between every 10 minutes to every 4 hours..

 When I haven’t had a phone signal for a day or longer, I use my inReach to send a message to my family so they know I am ok when I am traveling in a remote area.
-I rarely send and receive more than 10 messages in a typical month, so I have the “Safety Plan” at $9.95 per month.
+I rarely send and receive more than 10 messages in a typical month, so I have the basic plan at $11.95 per month.
 Here’s a personalized e-mail I sent in October when my phone was synced to my inReach.
 The “No Service” message in the upper left corner is about the missing cell phone signal.
 The inReach was doing fine conveying the message from my phone.

 Cell phones batteries don’t last a long time if you are in the middle of nowhere for an extended period of time without an opportunity to charge them.
 And if your phone’s battery dies, not to worry.
-Remember you can still use the inReach to send a help message to emergency services, send pre-programmed messages to your inReach contact list with your GPS coordinates, and leave a trail of GPS coordinates.
+Remember you can still use the DeLorme inReach to send a help message to emergency services, send pre-programmed messages to your inReach contact list with your GPS coordinates, and leave a trail of GPS coordinates.
 It is a very good idea to carry a spare set of AA lithium batteries for your inReach.